Phase-locked loop: Implementing a digital phase-locked loop in software

-Digital phase locked loops can be implemented in hardware, using integrated circuits such as a CMOS 4046.
-However, with microcontrollers becoming faster, it may make sense to implement a phase locked loop in software for applications that do not require locking onto signals in the MHz range or faster, such as precisely controlling motor speeds.
-Software implementation has several advantages including easy customization of the feedback loop including changing the multiplication or division ratio between the signal being tracked and the output oscillator.
+Digital phase-locked loops can be implemented in hardware, using integrated circuits such as a CMOS 4046.
+However, with microcontrollers becoming faster, it may make sense to implement a phase-locked loop in software for applications that do not require locking onto signals in the MHz range or faster, such as precisely controlling motor speeds.
+Software implementation has several advantages, including easy customization of the feedback loop, including changing the multiplication or division ratio between the signal being tracked and the output oscillator.
 Furthermore, a software implementation is useful to understand and experiment with.
-As an example of a phase-locked loop implemented using a phase frequency detector is presented in MATLAB, as this type of phase detector is robust and easy to implement.
+The following example of a phase-locked loop implemented using a phase frequency detector is presented in MATLAB.
+This type of phase detector is robust and easy to implement.